yasaminrn/Concrete-Image-Classification/README.md

 # Concrete-Image-Classification
-This project classifies surface images of concrete as cracked/not cracked using Convolutional Neural Network
+Classifies of concrete surface images as cracked/not cracked using Convolutional Neural Network

 <img src="./sample_image.jpg">